benedictpaten/pysqg/doc/tutorial.rst

 --------

 In this tutorial we will go through the process of constructing an SQG file.
-The example will build a graph derived from Richard Durbin's original example, and is shown in the following:
+The example will build a graph derived from Richard Durbin's original SQG example.
+The graph represents an assembly problem and is shown in the following diagram:

 .. image:: example1.png
 	:width: 700px

-It represents an assembly problem.
 The top of the diagram shows subsequences, termed *segments* aligned to an underlying sequence.
 The lower diagram shows an *overlap graph* of the segments and their overlaps, which we term *adjacencies*.